📚 Pretraining¶

 -

-This work systematically investigates the role of data difficulty in SFT, finding that there is no "universally optimal difficulty."
-Instead, the optimal difficulty shifts toward harder data as data scale increases.
-This is explained via a trade-off between the "in-distribution generalization gap" and the "extrapolation gap," with a PAC-Bayes interpretation.
+This paper systematically investigates the role of data difficulty in SFT, discovering that there is no "universally optimal difficulty."
+Instead, an optimal difficulty exists that drifts toward harder samples as the data scale increases.
+This is explained through a PAC-Bayes framework as a tradeoff between the "in-distribution generalization gap" and the "extrapolation gap."

 -